 • An additional warm layer (e.g. fleece or down coat)

 • Sunglasses, sun cream, midge spray, depending on the time of year

-• Walking poles are great for taking the strain off your knees
+• Walking poles are great for taking the strain off your knees and balance

 • Camera / mobile phone

 Please contact us if you need equipment.
 We’re happy to advise, and can recommend local shops that will give a discount, if you’ve purchased a walk from us.